nes-b/AstSyns/README.md

 installed before continuing.
 Please refer to these site for installation instructions.
 All macro scripts were written in *.ijm*
+Note: file names are written in *underscore_case*, whereas script names are written in *camelCase*.

 ## Bipartite Synapse - Density Measurement